fudge88/miumiu/README.md

 **Sorting options:**
 - There is a drop-down filter on the right of page, which re-aligns to the centre for smaller screens,
 this offers the user various ways of filtering their search (in addition to the search bar).
-- There’s a product count on the left of the larger screen displaying the number of products displayed,
+- Once a filtered search has been used, a product count displays the number of products found on the left
-this then centralises and sits under the sorting option on smaller screens
+side of a large screen, on a smaller screen this count realigns itself centrally.

 **Product display:**
 - Products are listed in rows and columns, the columns reduce from 4 to 1 depending on the screen width,